FezzedOne/epsilon-rp/docs/rules.rst

 -   How was your character killed, and who or what killed them?
 -   Is your character of a common race or an uncommon race?
 Which race is it?
 -   Do your character's race or traits make revival/cloning/uploading difficult?
 -   Has your character been revived previously?
-(Please include **all** instances of revival/cloning/uploading that affect the version of your character seen on-server, including off-server background.)
+(Please include **all** instances of revival/cloning/uploading that affect the version of your character seen on the hub, including off-hub background.)
 -   What were the circumstances of their most recent death?
 -   Do you consent to staff-decided penalties and side effects from cloning/revival?
 -   If "yes" to the above, do you have any suggestions?
 (This is to provide staff with an idea of what you want; there's no guarantee that this will affect the final result.)